 The intersection of sports and data is full of opportunities for aspiring data scientists.
 A lover of both, Divya Parmar decided to focus on the NFL for his capstone project during Springboard’s Introduction to Data Science course.

-I loaded in my csv file into RStudio (my software for the analysis).
-First, I wanted to look at offensive drives themselves, so I generated a drive number for each drive and attached it to individual plays dataset.
-With that, I could see the length of each drive based on the count of each drive number.
+- He loaded in his Csv file into RStudio (his software for the analysis).
+First, he wanted to look at offensive drives themselves, so he generated a drive number for each drive and attached it to individual plays dataset.
+With that, he could see the length of each drive based on the count of each drive number.

 You can access the data set Divya used here.

-Garrick Chu, another Springboard alum, chose to work on an image classification project, identifying dog breeds using neural networks.
+Garrick Chu, another Springboard alum, chose to work on an image classification project for his final year, identifying dog breeds using neural networks.
 This project primarily leveraged Keras through Jupyter notebooks and tested the wide variety of skills commonly associated with neural networks and image data:

 - Working with large data sets